Emayeah/My-basic-calculator/README.md

-Planning to add some area calculators, this shouldnt take long... nvm it is taking long, but i have implemented 8 shapes :D
+Planning to add some area calculators, this shouldnt take long... nvm it is taking long, but i have implemented 8 shapes :D well that didn't happen... and it prob never will